Sunday, November 26, 2023

 (A reasonable person, understanding the rule of law, would be appalled.)

-August 5: On Truth Social, Trump decides to trash another member of his administration, former Vice President Mike Pence.
-Mr. Pence had recently warned that Trump was not fit to serve again as president.
-As anyone could have predicted, Trump let rip with another juvenile insult:
+832. August 5, 2023: On Truth Social, Trump decides to trash another member of his administration, former Vice President Pence.
+As anyone might have predicted, Trump let rip with another juvenile insult:

 WOW, it’s finally happened!
 Liddle’ Mike Pence, a man who was about to be ousted as Governor Indiana until I came along and made him V.P., has gone to the Dark Side.
 I never told a newly emboldened (not based on his 2% poll numbers!)
 Pence to put me above the Constitution, or that Mike was “too honest.”
 He’s delusional, and now he wants to show he’s a tough guy.